radixdlt/radixdlt-js/README.md

 ### Coming soon

-- Use a User Account from Radix's Desktop Wallet
+- Use a User Account from Radix Wallet applications
 - Hardware wallet support

 ## Installation